LaniW/civic-health-ballot/README.md

 This project visualizes how voter turnout correlates with life expectancy and uninsured rates, taking the user on a journey from national state-level trends down to local New York City neighborhoods, and finally grounding the data in real human stories.

-## 📖 About the Project
+## About the Project

 *“Civic engagement isn't abstract.
 It is the mechanism by which need becomes law, and law becomes care, and care becomes survival.”*

 This visual investigation demonstrates that states and neighborhoods where residents vote more frequently tend to have lower uninsured rates and higher life expectancies.
-The experience is designed to mimic an official election ballot to emphasize that health policy is shaped directly at the ballot box.
+The experience is designed to mimic an official election ballot ([inspired by MIT Election Lab best practices](https://electionlab.mit.edu/research/ballot-design)) to emphasize that health policy is shaped directly at the ballot box.

-## ✨ Key Features & Walkthrough
+## Key Features & Walkthrough

 ### 1. The National Picture (US Map)
 ![US Partisan Map](image-1.png)